lucasfurno/docs_en/changelog/index.md

 * Graph and metric of the **Invocations** of the Edge Functions product were added.
 * Graph and metric of the **Queries**, of the Intelligent DNS were added.
 * Bugfix timezone in the Real-Time Metrics.
+* Bugfix in SameSite Cookie with value "None".

 ---